The weak, grey light filtering through the foyer windows hit the figure standing on the stairs.

 "Contagion?"
 Tally snapped.
 "It's a flu!"

-Far off, toward the city center, there was a series of low, rhythmic thuds.
+Far off, toward the Savannah city center, there was a series of low, rhythmic thuds.
 It sounded like something heavy, something massive, hitting the earth.

-Tally sank onto the sofa, her hands shaking.
-She reached for her phone one last time.
+Tally sank onto the sofa beside Mari, her hands shaking uncontrollably.
+She reached into her designer bag and pulled out her phone one last time.
 She wanted to see a notification.
 A TikTok.
-A text from her mom saying, 'Sorry, I'm picking up lunch.'
+A text from her mom saying, Sorry, I'm picking up lunch.

 While they still could.